 Magic Kingdom Resort Boats

-If you are staying at or visiting one of the Magic Kingdom Resorts, you will have several different transportation means to the theme park.
-The following resorts offer boat service to the Magic Kingdom:
+Next, we’ll look at the different resort boats serving the Magic Kingdom area.
+If you’re staying or visiting one of the Magic Kingdom Resorts, you will have various transportation means to the theme park.

-- Grand Floridian
+- Grand Floridian Resort and Spa

-- Wilderness Lodge
+- Disney’s Wilderness Lodge Resort

-- Fort Wilderness
+- Disney’s Fort Wilderness Resort and Campground

-When you exit the Magic Kingdom there are three different boat launches.
+When you exit the Magic Kingdom, there are three different boat launches.

 - Magic Kingdom Ferry Service